 DeSmog UK was launched in September 2014 as an investigative media outlet dedicated to cutting through the spin clouding the debate on energy and environment in Britain.
-Since then, our team of journalists and researchers has become a go-to source for accurate, fact-based information regarding misinformation campaigns on climate science in the UK.
+Since then, our team of journalists and researchers have become a go-to source for accurate, fact-based information regarding misinformation campaigns on climate science in the UK.

 Our research, articles and investigations are routinely highlighted in local and international news outlets including the Guardian, the Independent, the New Statesman, Channel 4 Dispatches, Grist, EcoWatch and Daily Kos, to name a few.

 Dedicated to in-depth, fact-based reporting, DeSmog UK aims to investigate and analyse the undue influence of climate science denial and the fossil fuel industry on UK energy and climate policy.
 Through our news, opinion, and analysis we seek to raise the level of public discourse.